Welcome to the Donald A. Glaser Advanced 111 B Experimentation Laboratory

 Go to Calnet Active Directory and Synchronize your Calnet name.

-Attention: There is NO eating or drinking in the 111-Lab anywhere, except in room 282 and 286 LeConte on the benches with the BLUE strip around it.
+Attention: There is NO eating or drinking in the 111-Lab anywhere, except on the benches with the BLUE strip around in Room 282 and 286 LeConte.
 Thank You the Staff.

 Physics 111-Lab Syllabus and due dates can be found: Advanced Lab Syllabus